Gift Share Scheme

 The Gift Share will be gifted to the Computer Laboratory, the academic department within the University of Cambridge.

-The Gift Share has no rights apart from its potential value at exit, which is defined as 1% in the Articles of Association, one of the three legal documents that typically define the ownership of a company (the others being the Shareholders Agreement and the share certificates themselves).
+The Gift Share has no rights apart from its potential value at exit, which is defined in the Articles of Association, one of the three legal documents that typically define the ownership of a company (the others being the Shareholders Agreement and the share certificates themselves).

 In the first instance, please contact Professor Andy Hopper.